unjs/c12/README.md

 The default is `process.env.NODE_ENV`.
 You can set `envName` to `false` or an empty string to disable the feature.

+You can also pass an array of names (e.g. `["production", "prerender"]`) to apply several environments.
+Later names have higher priority.

 ### `context`

 Context object passed to dynamic config functions.